sveiljs/sveil/README.md

 Sveil core (not for prod yet).

 - Allow to subscribe for svelte stores (with unsubscribeAll option)
-- Allow to get current value of store with $ sign (emulate svelte file behaiour)
+- Allow to get current value of store with $ sign (emulate svelte store auto subscription behaiour)

 ## Basic example
 ```